 This Grade 4 holiday offers easy and varied walking, on well-established paths, in Snowdonia’s beautiful mountain scenery beneath cascading waterfalls and across moorland, along lake shores and the banks of the Glaslyn river through patches of rare indigenous forest.
 The routes offer picture postcard views towards the sea and across classic U-shaped valleys with the peaks of Snowdon, Tryfan and Cnicht (‘The Matterhorn of Snowdonia’) looming above.

-You might also be interested in our holidays spending just a week in either: The Four Corners of Anglesey or The Wonders of Snowdonia
+You might also be interested in our holidays spending time in either: The Four Corners of Anglesey or The Wonders of Snowdonia